SilverJan/rpi-ac-control/README.md

 4) Figure out public URL for ngrok service via
 	* ngrok website (https://dashboard.ngrok.com/status/tunnels)
 	* by executing `curl --silent http://127.0.0.1:4040/api/tunnels | jq '.tunnels[] | select(.name == "http") | .public_url'`
-	* by requesting http://<ip-address>:5000/getNgrokUrl in the home network
+	* by requesting [http://<ip-address>:5000/getNgrokUrl](http://<ip-address>:5000/getNgrokUrl) in the home network
-5) Verify that the service is accessible from Internet by accessing https://223c42a91764.ngrok.io/version
+5) Verify that the service is accessible from Internet by accessing e.g. https://223c42a91764.ngrok.io/version

 Now you can add e.g. an IFTTT or an iOS shortcut which controls your AC from Google Home or from outside.

 ## TODOs

+* [] improve circuit to increase the distance (currently only ~30cm distance possible)
+* [] add more endpoints (to control more AC features)
 * [] improve logging of hvac_ircontrol (currently suppressed)
-* [] add more endpoints (to control more AC features)
+* [] find alternative to ngrok to have static Internet-exposed endpoint (ngrok public URL changes every reboo)
+* [] find alternative to IFTTT for Google Home control (IFTTT limits requests and works unreliably)

 ## 3rd party libraries